jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 **Review of call-in transactions**

 ### 84 Review of call-in transactions
-(1) The Minister must review a call-in transaction that is notified under section 85.
+(1) The Minister must review a call-in transaction that is notified under section 85 or 86.
 (2) The Minister must take a risk management action following a review under subsection (1).
-(3) The Minister may review any call-in transaction that should have been notified under section 85.
+(3) The Minister may review any other call-in transaction.
 (4) The purpose of a review is to determine whether the transaction gives rise, or is likely to give rise, to a risk referred to in section 81.
 (5) However, if a direction order has already been made in relation to a call-in transaction, the Minister cannot review that transaction, or take another risk management action in relation to the transaction, unless the direction order is revoked in accordance with section 90.

 **Notification of call-in transactions**

-### 85 Requirement to notify
+### 85 Military or dual-use technology and critical direct supplier call-in transactions
+(1) This section applies to a call-in transaction relating to a SIB that is— (a) a business that researches, develops, produces, or maintains military or dual-use technology; or (b) a critical direct supplier.
-(1) Each overseas person or associate making a call-in transaction must notify the regulator before giving effect to the call-in transaction.
+(2) Each overseas person or associate making the overseas investment in SIB assets must notify the regulator before giving effect to the call-in transaction.
-(2) A call-in transaction must not be given effect to unless the Minister makes a direction order in relation to that transaction.
+(3) A call-in transaction must not be given effect to unless the Minister makes a direction order in relation to that transaction.
+(4) However, in the case of an overseas person or associate investing in an unpublished CDS,— (a) a notice under subsection (2) must be given before the date of giving effect to the call-in transaction or on a later date that may be set out in regulations; and
+  (b) that person does not breach subsection (2) if the reason the person fails to give the notice is that the person had not received a notice under section 20E.
-(3) A person who fails to comply with this section does not commit an offence under section 45.
+(5) A person who fails to comply with this section does not commit an offence under section 45.

-### 86 Measures to ensure emergency notification regime no broader than reasonably necessary
-(1) The Minister must commence an assessment, no later than 45 days after the commencement of this section, to ensure that the classes of transactions that are subject to the emergency notification regime are not broader than are reasonably necessary having regard to the purposes of this Part.
-(2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations— (a) extending the effect of any exemption made under this Act so that the exemption also applies to any requirements under the emergency notification regime:
-  (b) doing anything necessary or desirable to ensure that the classes of transactions that are subject to the emergency notification regime are not broader than are reasonably necessary, having regard to the purposes of this Part.
+### 86 Other call-in transactions
+(1) This section applies to a call-in transaction that is not a call-in transaction of a kind referred to in section 85.
+(2) Any overseas person or associate making the overseas investment in SIB assets may notify the regulator of a call-in transaction at any time before the date set out in regulations.

 ### 87 Requirements for notification of call-in transaction
-(1) The Minister must, by notice, authorise the manner in which a notification under section 85 must be given, including by doing any of the following:
+(1) The Minister must, by notice, authorise the manner in which a notification under section 85 or 86 must be given, including by doing any of the following:
   (a) specifying the required content of the notification, which may include any information that the Minister thinks relevant:
   (b) approving or prescribing 1 or more forms for the notification or 1 or more methods for making the notification (or both):
-  (c) authorising the notification to be given on behalf of the overseas person or associate referred to in section 85(1) (including the manner for doing so).
+  (c) authorising the notification to be given on behalf of the overseas person or associate referred to in section 85(2) or 86(2) (including the manner for doing so).
 (2) The regulator must—
   (a) notify the making of the notice in the Gazette; and (b) publish the notice on an Internet site maintained by, or on behalf of, the regulator.
 (3) The notice is a disallowable instrument but not a legislative instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(4) The regulator may, by notice in writing, require 1 or more persons giving a notification under section 85 to provide a statutory declaration verifying that the information contained in the notification is true and correct.
+(4) The regulator may, by notice in writing, require 1 or more persons giving a notification under section 85 or 86 to provide a statutory declaration verifying that the information contained in the notification is true and correct.
-(5) For the purpose of considering the notification under section 85, the regulator may, by notice in writing, require a relevant acquirer, or any other person with information relevant to the notification, to provide the information specified in the regulator’s notice and in a form specified by the regulator’s notice.
+(5) For the purpose of considering the notification under section 85 or 86, the regulator may, by notice in writing, require a relevant acquirer, or any other person with information relevant to the notification, to provide the information specified in the regulator’s notice and in a form specified by the regulator’s notice.
-(6) A notification under section 85 must be accompanied by the relevant fee (if any), unless this has already been paid.
+(6) A notification under section 85 or 86 must be accompanied by the relevant fee (if any), unless this has already been paid.

 ### Subpart 2 — Risk management actions

 **Direction orders**

 ### 88 Direction orders
-(1) The Minister may give a direction order to a relevant acquirer following a review of a call-in transaction,— (a) notifying that no conditions are imposed (and that the relevant acquirer may give effect to the transaction accordingly); or
-  (b) if the direction order is subject to conditions, requiring compliance with the conditions of the order if the call-in transaction is or has been given effect to.
+(1) The Minister may give a direction order to a relevant acquirer, following a review of a call-in transaction, requiring compliance with the conditions of the order if the call-in transaction is or has been given effect to.
+Automatic condition: every direction order
+(2) It is a condition of every direction order, whether or not it is stated in the order, that the relevant acquirer must not, in relation to the SIB, act or omit to act with a purpose or an intention of adversely affecting national security or public order.
-(2) A direction order is subject to any conditions (if any) that the Minister thinks appropriate to manage a risk referred to in section 81.
+Other conditions: to manage national security or public order risks (3) A direction order is subject to any other conditions (if any) that the Minister thinks appropriate to manage the risks to national security or public order posed by the transaction.
-(3) The Minister may impose conditions only if the Minister considers that the call-in transaction gives rise, or is likely to give rise, to a risk referred to in section 81.
+(4) The Minister may impose other conditions only if the Minister considers that the call-in transaction gives rise, or is likely to give rise, to a significant risk to national security or public order.
-(4) When imposing conditions, the Minister must have regard to New Zealand’s international obligations.
+(5) When imposing other conditions, the Minister must have regard to New Zealand’s international obligations.

 ### 89 Direction orders may be varied by agreement
 (1) A direction order may be varied by the Minister with the agreement of the relevant acquirer.